 Hunting effort peaked in late December (Figure 5).
-The majority (37%) of all hunts took place in the month of January.
+The majority (37%) of all hunts took place in the month of December.
 February saw very few hunts relative to the earlier months of the season.

-The hunter effort index reveals two peaks, one in late December and one in late January.
+The hunter effort index reveals two peaks, one in late December and one in January.
 The hunting effort (blue trend line; Figure 5) decreases as the season progresses.
 This is interesting, as in past hunting season the effort and harvest shows an increasing trend as the season progresses.

 Figure 5.
-Percent of hunts and harvest broken down by week and month of the 2021 season.
-Hunter effort peaked in the last full week of January, while hunter success peaked in the second full week of January.
-Generally, hunter effort showed a very slow decline as the season progressed, but hunter success showed an increase as the season progressed.
+Percent of hunts and harvest broken down by week and month of the 2022 season.
+Hunter effort peaked in the first full week of January, while hunter success peaked in the second to last full week of January.
+Generally, hunter effort was consistent as the season progressed, but hunter success showed an increase as the season progressed.